mparkersimms/data-structures-and-algorithms2/utilities/README.md

 Create a method FizzBuzzTree that takes in a tree and returns a new tree with the values of each node changed to "fizz" if it is divisible by 3, "Buzz" if it is divisible by 5, and "FizzBuzz" if it is divisible by 3 and 5. the value of each node will stay the same if it doesnt fit either of those cases.

+CodeChallenge 30
+HashTables-
+Create a hashtable with add, contains, get, and hash methods.
 ## Approach
 code challenge 12
 create an enQueue method that takes in an animal and places it in the